Cray-HPE/docs-csm/operations/multi_tenancy/CrayHncManager.md

 * `slurm-operator`
 * `tapms-operator`
 * `tenants`
-* &lt;any namespaces created for a given tenant&gt;
+* Any namespaces created for a given tenant

 Generally, operations for managing tenants don't require interacting explicitly with the HNC controller, aside from the initial configuration, as `tapms` interacts with the HNC controller programmatically to construct HNC specific namespaces.